-Russia placed Iran’s Nahid-2 telecommunications satellite into orbit early Friday, along with its space weather probes, which represents an important step in strengthening the technological and strategic alliance between the two nations.
+Russia launched Iran’s Nahid-2 telecommunications satellite into orbit early Friday, along with its space weather probes, marking an important step in strengthening the technological and strategic alliance between the two nations.

 The mission comes amid tough sanctions and growing international scrutiny.
 A Soyuz 2.1b rocket lifted off from Russia’s Vostochny Cosmodrome at 1:54 a.m.
 EDT, carrying the 110-kilogram Nahid-2 satellite together with Russian Ionosfera-M satellites and multiple smaller payloads.
-The launch spotlights Moscow and Tehran’s growing partnership at a time of rising isolation from the West.

 Russia and Iran Deepen Technological Cooperation

-Russian officials emphasized that the mission also completed their own four-satellite Ionosfera-M space weather monitoring network.
 This fleet will monitor the Earth’s ionosphere, enhancing Russia’s ability to track solar activity and its effects on communications and defense systems.

 Did you know?